-To use one of my bookmarklets, simply drag a button below to your bookmarks bar.
-Then click it while on an appropriate web page.
+To use one of my bookmarklets, simply drag a red button below up to your bookmarks bar.
+Then just click it while on an appropriate web page.

 The above URL includes tracking codes, the product title, etc. Well, all you really need is this: